”I don’t know what happened, it’s the same box I always get.”

 4. There is nothing like professional application.

-When i hear the word “bottle” when associated with haircolor it makes me cringe.
+When i hear the word “bottle” in reference to haircolor it makes me cringe.
 Bottles are only good for one thing- toners, which is also something that should not be attempted at home.
 There is no such thing as a good bottle application of color.
 In order to keep your hair healthy and avoid banding of color it must be applied precisely from the regrowth to the demarcation line.

 Do you think you can do this in a poorly lit bathroom leaning over your sink using a bottle?
 Even if you’re using a brush you can’t see what we can see.
 If the color overlaps you will create banding(darker spots) and that’s not pretty.